Treefrog/Handbook/Performance/Utilization.md

 - Our “minimum acceptable effective hourly rate” is $100.
 - You won’t knock every project out of the park.
 But you should have a reasonable balance over the last X projects.

-So, here’s another table of performance effect, this time by hourly rate;
+So, here’s another table of performance effect, this time by hourly rate:

 ##### Example Hourly Rate Performance Levels for an Average Salaried Frog (at $125/hour)